SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 [PHPUnit][phpunit] provides the necessary environment to execute unit tests within PHP.
 Information about how to work with PHPunit can be found at [smw.org][smw] and [mediawiki.org][mw-phpunit-testing].

-Tests can be by executed by either running the `mw-phpunit-runner.php` script or [`phpunit`][mw-phpunit-testing] together with the PHPUnit configuration file found in the root directory.
+Tests can be executed by either running the `mw-phpunit-runner.php` script or [`phpunit`][mw-phpunit-testing] together with the PHPUnit configuration file found in the root directory.

 ```sh
 php mw-phpunit-runner.php [options]